Jurisprudence: Critical legal studies

 Critical legal studies are a new theory of jurisprudence that has developed since the 1970s.
+In 1977 a group of members of the Law and Society Association struck out on a new theoretical direction.
+The legal ideas of Peter Gabel, Morton Horwitz, Duncan Kennedy, Karl Klare, Mark Tushnet, and Roberto Unger have now found influence in many law schools.
 The theory can generally be traced to American legal realism and is considered "the first movement in legal theory and legal scholarship in the United States to have espoused a committed Left political stance and perspective".
 It holds that the law is largely contradictory, and can be best analyzed as an expression of the policy goals of a dominant social group.

-Critical rationalism

-Karl Popper originated the theory of critical rationalism.
-According to Reinhold Zippelius many advances in law and jurisprudence take place by operations of critical rationalism.
-He writes, "daß die Suche nach dem Begriff des Rechts, nach seinen Bezügen zur Wirklichkeit und nach der Gerechtigkeit experimentierend voranschreitet, indem wir Problemlösungen versuchsweise entwerfen, überprüfen und verbessern" (that we empirically search for solutions to problems, which harmonise fairly with reality, by projecting, testing and improving the solutions).
+Roberto Mangabeira Unger and other authors in the movement contrast critical legal studies as a method, critical in approach, from the impersonal purposes and principles made necessary in legal reasoning such as formalism.
+He writes that it was "consequently also by rejecting judges as the chief addressees of legal analysis, and refusing to take the question—how should judges decide cases?—as the defining problem in jurisprudence."
+According to Unger the new American legal analysis will unlock the democratic potential of free societies in the same way earlier capitalistic economies benefited from the protection of private rights such as contracts and property.